1jayyaj1/SmileyPal/README.md

 # SmileyPay
-Made this app to play around with ML kit and build a face detector with CameraX%
+Made this app to play around with MLKit and CameraX